maduhu/Setup-CDH-5.6.0-With-Cloudera-Manager-5.6.0-on-CentOS/README.md

 // Create the database and user for Oozie, Activity Monitor,Reports Manager, Hive Metastore, Sentry Server, Cloudera Navigator Audit Server in MySQL:

-# Oozie
+//Oozie
 	create database oozie;
 	grant all on oozie.* TO 'oozie'@'%' IDENTIFIED BY 'oozie';

-#Activity Monitor
+//Activity Monitor
 	create database amon DEFAULT CHARACTER SET utf8;
 grant all on amon.* TO 'amon'@'%' IDENTIFIED BY 'amon';

-#Reports Manager
+//Reports Manager
 	create database rman DEFAULT CHARACTER SET utf8;
 	grant all on rman.* TO 'rman'@'%' IDENTIFIED BY 'rman';

-#Hive Metastore
+//Hive Metastore
 	create database hive DEFAULT CHARACTER SET utf8;
 	grant all on hive.* TO 'hive'@'%' IDENTIFIED BY 'hive';

-#Sentry Server
+//Sentry Server
 	create database sentry DEFAULT CHARACTER SET utf8;
 	grant all on sentry.* TO 'sentry'@'%' IDENTIFIED BY 'sentry';

-#Cloudera Navigator Audit Server
+//Cloudera Navigator Audit Server
 	create database nav DEFAULT CHARACTER SET utf8;
 	grant all on nav.* TO 'nav'@'%' IDENTIFIED BY 'nav';

-#Cloudera Navigator Metadata Server
-create database navms DEFAULT CHARACTER SET utf8;
+//Cloudera Navigator Metadata Server create database navms DEFAULT CHARACTER SET utf8;
 grant all on navms.* TO 'navms'@'%' IDENTIFIED BY 'navms';